 Once connected to ‘UMBCCampus’ you will need to open a web browser and you will immediately be redirected to the wireless login page.
 Once you login, you will be granted basic network and Internet access rights.

 Note: Your web browser must have Java Script enabled to login.
-UMBCCampus will go away in December 2016 and will be replaced by eduroam.
+UMBCCampus will go away in mid-late Fall 2017 and will be replaced by eduroam.

 - UMBCVisitor — This network does not require a myUMBC account and can be used for basic web and e-mail access.
 The UMBCVisitor network will block P2P network traffic and may not work with all network applications.
 This network also requires the use of the UMBC VPN service to access many on-campus services (such as Active Directory).